 ● Dynamically add their own video clips, photographs, and status updates

-The Cisco IPICS Mobile Client used in conjunction with the Cisco IPICS Dispatch Console provides an on-demand solution for physical security and emergency first responders on the go.
-It helps them begin reviewing incident information and addressing an incident even while on their way to the scene.
-They are no longer tied to desktop computers, heavy laptops, or ultra-high-frequency (UHF) and very high-frequency (VHF) radios.
+The IPICS Mobile Client used in conjunction with the IPICS Dispatch Console provides the on-demand solution for physical security and emergency first responders on the go.
+It helps them to begin reviewing incident information and addressing an incident even while en route to the scene.
+They are no longer tied down to desktop computers, heavy laptops, or ultrahigh frequency and very high frequency (UHF/VHF) radios.
 See Figure 1.

-● Live video sent from surveillance cameras, access control gateways, and mobile clients
+● Video, access control gateways, and mobile clients

 ● Website links to resources such as U.S. Federal Emergency Management Agency (FEMA) and hazardous material databases, standard operating procedures, and maps

-The Cisco IPICS Mobile Client provides enhanced situational awareness.
+The IPICS Mobile Client takes situational awareness to a new level.
 Benefits include:

-● Mobility: The Cisco IPICS Mobile Client, based on smartphone technology, moves with the user anywhere there is a wireless network, such as a Wi-Fi or 3G cellular network.
+● Mobility: The IPICS Mobile Client, based on smartphone technology, moves with the user anywhere there is a wireless network, such as Wi-Fi or 3G cellular network.

-● Radio interoperability and beyond: The Cisco IPICS Mobile Client allows PTT interoperability with radio channels and talk groups.
+● Radio interoperability and beyond: The IPICS Mobile Client allows PTT interoperability with radio channels and talkgroups.

-● Multimedia: The Cisco IPICS Mobile Client moves beyond audio to support multimedia and a new generation of mobile endpoints.
+● Rich media: The Cisco IPICS Mobile Client moves beyond audio to support rich media and a new generation of mobile endpoints.

-● Open standards compatibility: Built as a smartphone application, the Cisco IPICS Mobile Client will transfer to new devices as replacement technology is introduced.
+● Open standards-compatible: Built as a smartphone application, the IPICS Mobile Client will transfer to new devices as replacement technology is introduced.

-Table 1 summarizes the Cisco IPICS Mobile Client system capabilities.
+Table 1 shows the IPICS Mobile Client system capabilities.

 Table 1.
 Cisco IPICS Mobile Client System Capabilities

-The Cisco IPICS Mobile Client works in conjunction with a Cisco IPICS solution installation and an add-on Cisco IPICS Mobile Client license.
-When a Cisco IPICS Mobile Client user first activates the client and logs into the Cisco IPICS server, a license check is performed to confirm that a Cisco IPICS Mobile Client license is available.
-One Cisco IPICS Mobile Client license is required for each active Cisco IPICS Mobile Client.
-With this approach, the Cisco IPICS Mobile Client can be installed on as many individual user smartphones as needed, and the licensing is based on only the number of simultaneously active Cisco IPICS Mobile Clients.
+The IPICS Mobile Client works in conjunction with an IPICS solution installation and an add-on IPICS Mobile Client license.
+When an IPICS Mobile Client user first activates the client and logs into the IPICS Server, a license check is made to confirm there is an available IPICS Mobile Client license; one IPICS Mobile Client license is required for each active IPICS Mobile Client.
+This means that the Cisco IPICS Mobile Client can be installed on as many individual user's smartphones as needed and the licensing is only based upon the number of simultaneously active IPICS Mobile Clients.

-The Cisco IPICS Mobile Client is available for download free of charge from the Apple App Store.
-Visit the Apple iPhone website at http://www.apple.com/iphone/apps-for-iphone/.
-The application’s name is “Incident.”
+The IPICS Mobile Client is available for download free of charge from the Apple App Store.
+Visit the Apple iPhone Website at: http://www.apple.com/iphone/apps-for-iphone/.
+“Incident” is the application’s name.

-This application also requires a Cisco IPICS installation as well as one or more Cisco IPICS Mobile Client licenses on the Cisco IPICS server: one license for each active Cisco IPICS Mobile Client.
-The Cisco IPICS solution and Mobile Client licenses are available only directly from Cisco Advanced Services or through selected technology partners.
-To place an order, use the information in Table 2 when you visit the Cisco Ordering homepage or contact your Cisco account manager.
+This application also requires an IPICS installation as well as one or more Mobile Client licenses on the IPICS Server; one license for each active IPICS Mobile Client.
+The IPICS solution and Mobile Client licenses are only available direct from Cisco Advanced Services or through select technology partners.
+To place an order, use the information in Table 2 when you visit the Cisco Ordering home page or contact your Cisco Account Manager.